Athletics at the 1988 Summer Olympics – Men's 400 metres hurdles: Background

 This was the 19th time the event was held.
 It had been introduced along with the men's 200 metres hurdles in 1900, with the 200 being dropped after 1904 and the 400 being held through 1908 before being left off the 1912 programme.
 However, when the Olympics returned in 1920 after World War I, the men's 400 metres hurdles was back and would continue to be contested at every Games thereafter.

 Three of the eight finalists from the 1984 Games returned: gold medalist (and 1976 champion) Edwin Moses of the United States, bronze medalist Harald Schmid of West Germany, and fifth-place finisher Amadou Dia Bâ of Senegal.
 Fourth-place finisher Sven Nylander of Sweden was entered but did not start.
 Moses had won over 100 consecutive finals in nearly 10 years starting in August 1977, but had finally been beaten in June 1987.
-No longer unbeatable, Moses had still won the 1987 World Championships and the 1988 U.S. Olympic trials—both very strong fields.
+No longer unbeatable, Moses had still won the 1987 World Championships and the 1988 U.S. Olympic trials—both featured very strong fields.

 Barbados, Fiji, Honduras, Nepal, Sierra Leone, and South Korea each made their debut in the event.
 The United States made its 18th appearance, most of any nation, having missed only the boycotted 1980 Games.